ritaendicott/fall-2014-public/naive_bayes/README.md

-How to write a naive bayes algorithm in MapReduce
+How to write a naive bayes on MapReduce.
 ================
+This is for a CTR problem.
 ### Step 1
 For every feature you are interested in write a MapReduce jobs that computes the aggregate impressions and clicks for every feature and value.
+This runs on the training set.
 ```
 value \t feature \t clicks \t impressions
 # Example